-First of all, sorry to disappoint you if you thought I meant bears as in, you know, bears.
+First of all, sorry to disappoint you if you thought I meant bears like, you know, bears.
 No, I mean the actual animals.

-So while it's fun to find out about animals like bonobos, who arguably treat oral sex the way humans treat a handshake, most of the time there ends up being a pretty dry explanation.
+So while it's fun to find out about animals like bonobos who arguably treat oral sex the way humans would a handshake, most of the time, there ends up being a pretty dry explanation.
 Ground squirrels, for instance, appear to auto-fellate after sexual contact, in order to prevent sexually transmitted infections.
 Male fruit bats give oral sex to females in hopes of longer copulation, so the female won't leave during the act, I gather.

 As for bears, the Croatian paper comes to a depressing conclusion: It's not natural.
 They'd been orphaned since before they could even nurse, and one of the bears looked like it had decided that the other bear's penis was enough like a teat.
 The "provider" bear just kept sucking on the "receiver" bear's penis until it reached sexual maturity, at which time it realized it was a lucky bear, and the behavior never had any reason to stop.

-Like so many other behaviors in captive animals, like pacing, pulling out their own fur, and biting their limbs for no reason, the bears' lives became one long oral-sex bacchanal because they were under-stimulated and bored and had never known their mothers.
+Like so many other behaviors in captive animals, like pacing, pulling out their own fur, and biting their limbs for no reason, the bears' lives became one long oral sex bacchanalia because they were under-stimulated and bored, and had never known their mothers.
 Maybe these two are better off in their cage, an island of blissful monogamy, because bears in the wild rip each other to shreds during mating season.